 Fire Chief Approval

-The effect Approval
+Candidate's Fire Chief (please print):

-Candidate's Fire Chief 5 (please print):
+I, the undersigned, am the person authorized to verify the candidate's task book initiat requirements and to initiate State Fire Training task books.
+I hereby certify under penal perjury under the laws of the State of California, that the completion of all requirement open the task book documented herein are true in every respect.
+I understand that misstatements, omissions of material facts, or falsification of information or document ty of ts to

-I, the undersigned, am the person authorized to verify the candidate's task book initiation requirements and to initiate State Fire Training task books.
-I hereby certify under penalty of
+may be cause for rejection.

-requirements and to initiate State Fire Training task books.
-I hereby certify under penalty of perjury under the laws of the State of California, that the completion of all requirements to open the task book documented herein are true in every respect.
-I understand that misstatements, omissions of material facts, or falsification of information or documentation may be cause for rejection.
+Signature: Date: